The Executive’s comprehensive 10-year rolling framework for future investment in major capital projects across the region

 The principal objective is to set out a clear framework for future investment in major capital projects across the region in order to assist in their planning, financing, procurement and delivery.

-- Skills (Schools, HE/FE colleges, Libraries)
+- Learning and Skills (Schools, HE/FE colleges, Libraries)

 - ISNI is an ongoing project within SIB.

 SIB leads all aspects of the development, implementation and monitoring of ISNI.
 This includes:

 - Monitoring progress by departments in the development and delivery of schemes funded under ISNI;